genofire/yaja/README.md

 		- SASL-Auth (PLAIN, DIGEST-MD5)
 	- Read & Decode (recv xml)
 	- Send (send xml)
-	- No OTR (never implemented -> nowadays OMEMO or PGP prefered)
+	- No OTR (never implemented -> nowadays OMEMO or PGP preferred)
 	- No OMEMO support (not implemented by me: library only for bots and testing)
 - Client (planned)
 - Daemon